 On a basic level, MT performs simple substitution of words in one language for words in another, but that alone usually cannot produce a good translation of a text because recognition of whole phrases and their closest counterparts in the target language is needed.

-Solving this problem with corpus and statistical techniques is a rapidly growing field that is leading to better translations, handling differences in linguistic typology translation of idioms, and the isolation of anomalies.
+Solving this problem with machine learning based on neural networks is a rapidly growing field that is leading to significantly better translations, handling differences in linguistic typology translation of idioms, and the isolation of anomalies.